unclesp1d3r/CipherSwarm/README.md

 cryptographic challenges, offering a web-based interface for managing and distributing hash cracking tasks across multiple nodes.

+> [!NOTE]
+> This project is a re-implementation of the original HashSlinger project, which was built on C# and .Net.
+> The original project was abandoned due to the limitations of the original strategy to fully support the Hashtopolis protocol.
+> The new project is built on Ruby on Rails and is designed to be more scalable and efficient.

+> [!CAUTION]
+> This project is currently under active development and is not yet ready for production use.
+Please use it with caution.

 ## Features

 - Distributed hash cracking tasks managed through a user-friendly web interface.